 In the 1990s, NJIT’s aero team was first created by several engineering students interested in the growing aerospace industry.
 The team continued to compete in SAE Aero Design Competition until 2003 when the team disbanded.
 The AERO team was revived in 2010 to compete in the competition but became inactive in the following years.
 Finally, the team re-emerged in 2017 under the name of Flylanders.
 Since then, Flylanders have continued to compete in the SAE AERO Design Competition, striving to reach a higher potential through continuous improvement.

-This year we faced difficulties early on with the lack of experience amongst many of the members due to the covid semesters.
+During the 2021-2022 season, we encountered initial challenges stemming from the limited experience of many members due to the disruptions caused by the COVID-19 pandemic.
 These challenges were overcome quickly and the team then focused on learning from the progress made in past years.
 This allowed them to improve the design of the previous year.
 The team traveled to the Thunderbirds field located in Fort Worth, Texas to compete during May 20th-22nd.

 Due to the pandemic, the team was not allowed to physically participate in the competition this year.
 This allowed the team to focus more on the overall structure and aerodynamics of the aircraft.
 The team made significant progress in the design and analysis of the plane, proceeding to carry over this knowledge to the following year.